AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_postprocess.md

 ## Load and Inspect Dataset

-The data in `trajectory.nc` is stored in an [`xarray.Dataset`](http://xarray.pydata.org/en/stable/data-structures.html#dataset), which is a collection of labelled `numpy` arrays.
+The data in `trajectory.nc` is stored in an [`xarray.Dataset`](http://xarray.pydata.org/en/stable/data-structures.html#dataset), which is a collection of labeled `numpy` arrays.
 Let's open the file and inspect the content:

 ```python
 import xarray as xr